Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Introduction

+Affective computing approaches typically focus on recognizing and interpreting affective states expressed through verbal and non-verbal signals (e.g. body movements, facial expressions, or speech) \cite{wang2022systematic,karpouzis2007modeling} or through the detection of physiological changes in the body that are associated with different affective states \cite{lee2021current}.
+It involves using machine learning algorithms to analyze patterns and predict such states.
+Existing approaches use deep learning on raw data \cite{gupta2023analysis,pang2015deep,jiang2014predicting}, or traditional machine learning approaches on hand-crafted features \cite{arifin2008affective,soleymani2009bayesian,teixeira2012determination}.

-Personalized machine learning refers to the use of machine learning algorithms to create personalized models that are customized to the characteristics of individual users \cite{mcauley2022,schneider2021personalization}.
-This approach can help to improve the accuracy and effectiveness of machine learning systems by tailoring them to the specific characteristics of each individual user.
+Personalized machine learning refers to the use of machine learning algorithms to create personalized computational models that are customized to the characteristics of an individual user or a group of users that share common characteristics \cite{mcauley2022,schneider2021personalization}.
+This approach can help to improve the accuracy and effectiveness of machine learning systems by tailoring them to the specific characteristics of each individual user or group of users.
 Existing personalization techniques are mostly in the areas of web mining, recommender systems, fashion, dialog, and personalized health \cite{mcauley2022}.